Fooxly/workspace/README.md

 ## 📕 Features

 * Hide specific folders and files from your project
-* View your hidden files
+* View your hidden files with our statusbar toggle (or command)
-* Bring back a hidden file or folder
+* Easily remove files from the hidden list with our explorer context menu

 ## 💻&nbsp; Preview